HIEofOne/Trustee-Immunity-Passport/readme.md

 ## Sprint Overview

-The intention of this sprint is to help developers who are working on symptom reporting and contact tracing (SRCT) apps to learn how Trustee and the Trustee Directory can enable their products to be part of a larger reporting ecosystem, and also to serve group policies to enable the distribution of patient data as a component toward developing a solution to allow people to “go back to work and school again” during the next stage of the current pandemic.
+The intention of this sprint is to help developers who are working on symptom reporting and contact tracing (SRCT) apps to learn how Trustee and the Trustee Directory can enable their products to be part of a larger ecosystem, and also to serve group policies to enable the distribution of patient data.
+Together, SRCT apps an Trustee universal health record infrastructure promote solutions to allow people to “go back to work and school again” during the next stage of the current pandemic.

 ## Standards Based Reporting